 However, it was smooth!
 Super smooth and although it was sweet, it wasn’t overpowering and it wasn’t hard.

-From what I understand of candy making, it hotter you let the sugar get while cooking, the harder it’ll become when it cools.
+From what I understand of candy making, the hotter you let the sugar get while cooking, the harder it’ll become when it cools.
 I must not have gotten it very hot, because even out of the fridge this caramel was still soft.

 It would be perfect as an ice cream topping.
 I hate when the caramel on my ice cream gets super thick and sticky.
 I bet this would be wonderful.
 I really wanna make some ice cream now and try it out…

 While I was putting the tart together, I was sneaking in a few bites of my chocolate bar dipped in the caramel.
 It was pure heaven.
 I loved it!!

 - 3/4 cup heavy cream

 - Place the sugar into a medium sized pot and pour the water over it.
 Place the pan over high heat and and leave it alone.
 Do not stir it, poke at it, or bother it.
 Let it come to a complete boil.
 Let it boil rapidly and then it will thicken and the boil will slow down.
 Watch as the syrup starts to darken around the edge of the pan.
 When this happens, give the pot a swirl in a circular motion to caramelize all the sugar evenly.

 - As the syrup turns golden brown, swirl some more and check the color of the sugar.
 Keep cooking the sugar until it’s a deep golden brown.
 You’ll need to tilt the pot to check the color of the caramel.

 - As soon as the caramel is at the right color, add in the cream.
 It will sizzle, steam, and harden.
 That’s normal.
 Whisk the mixture, reducing the heat to medium and wait for it to be smooth and combined.